Flavored leptogenesis and Dirac CP violation: Numerical analysis

-With this second kind of orhtogonal matrix, unlike the former one the source of CP violation arises only through the low energy phase $\delta$ to give rise to an adequate amount of lepton asymmetry \footnote{as we have no other phase associated with the CI parameterisation involving real $R$.}.
-We present the variation of $\eta_{B}$ with $\delta$ and $m_{1}$ in the left and right of Fig.\,\ref{eA_delt_mL_vs_etaB}, for a fixed $\Delta M$ at 0.001 GeV and considering different values of {\bf a} as {\bf a} = 0.1, 1, 2, 3, 3.6.
-As can be observed from the left side of this figure, only small values of {\bf a} can allow the entire range for $\delta$ in order to satisfy the observed $\eta_B$.
-On the other hand for all values of ${\bf a}>1$, $\delta$ is preferred to be placed around $0, \pi, 2 \pi$.
-In the right side of Fig.\,\ref{eA_delt_mL_vs_etaB} for the same set of {\bf a} values we show the variation of $\eta_B$ with respect to the lightest neutrino mass $m_1$, which evinces that the entire range of $m_{1}$ can give rise to the observed $\eta_B$.
+To get a view on how $\delta$ influences $\et_B$ for the real $R$ case, we vary $\delta$ from $0$ to $2 \pi$ and $m_{1}$ from $0.001 \,-\, 0.008$~eV.
+We present the variation of $\eta_{B}$ with $\delta$ and $m_{1}$ in the left and right panels of Fig.\,\ref{eA_delt_mL_vs_etaB}, for a fixed $\Delta M$ at 0.001 GeV and considering different values of {\bf a} = 0.1, 1, 2, 3, 3.6.
+In the left side of Fig.~\ref{eA_delt_mL_vs_etaB} we see that for $\delta=0, \pi$ and $2 \pi$ values the CP-asymmetry exactly vanishes\footnote{which can also be predicted from the CI parametrization as it is supposed to contain a real $R$, having no additional CP violating phases except the Dirac one.}.
+However, when there is slight deviation from these CP conserving values, a wider range of $\delta$ is allowed only for {\bf a = 0.1}, from the $\eta_B$ constraint.
+This is however not the case for the other chosen values of {\bf a}.
+As can be observed from the left panel of this figure, only small values of {\bf a} can prefer the entire range of $\delta$ in order to satisfy the $\eta_B$ criteria.
+On the other hand for all values of ${\bf a}>1$, $\delta$ is preferred to be around $0, \pi, 2 \pi$.
+In the right panel of Fig.\,\ref{eA_delt_mL_vs_etaB} for the same set of {\bf a} values we show the variation of $\eta_B$ with respect to the lightest neutrino mass $m_1$, which evinces that the entire range of $m_{1}$ is allowed by the observed $\eta_B$.